Amanita exitialis

-Taxonomy, classification, and phylogeny
+Taxonomy

 Zhu-Liang Yang and Tai-Hui Li discovered the species by reexamining various herbarium specimens of white Amanita typically referred to as either A. verna or A. virosa.
 They realized that collections referred to as these European species actually comprised three taxa new to science or the region.
 The holotype specimen of A. exitialis is located in the Mycological Herbarium of Guangdong Institute of Microbiology.

 In 2005, Zhang and colleagues performed a phylogenetic analysis based on the ITS sequences of several white-bodied toxic Amanita species.
 Their results support a clade containing four lethal Amanita species with white fruit bodies.
 A. exitialis has two-spored basidia similar to the North American species A. bisporigera, but A. exitialis has a closer phylogenetic relationship with Amanita subjunquillea var. alba, a four-spored white lethal species from China.
 The specific epithet exitialis derives from the Latin word "destructive", and refers to the lethally poisonous nature of the mushroom.

 Amanita exitialis is classified in the section Phalloideae of the genus Amanita.
 Species of this section share the following characteristics: spores that are not strongly elongated, and never with a cylindrical shape; flesh not reddening upon bruising; lamellulae (short gills that do not reach the edge of the cap) abruptly cut off; a well-formed pouch- or sac-like membranous volva.
 All species of Phalloideae are ectomycorrhizal and contain amatoxins.